ZJLEOWANG3/Metagenomics/README.md

 ```
 sq-myjobs # see what jobs is running
 ```
-# Get the Illumina Short-Reads Data from BioHPC

 - login NEU Clusters to process the data
 ```
 ssh discovery